 Below, you’ll find a list of our top ten homeschool subscriptions from over the years, including our top pick.
 (The rest of the list is in random order!)

-The following homeschool subscriptions have enriched our family learning, and I hope they will do the same for your homeschool!
+The following homeschool subscriptions have enriched our family learning and I hope they will do the same for your homeschool!

-But first… Do you love amazing homeschool resources?
+Before we chat homeschool subscriptions, I have a question- Do you love amazing homeschool resources?
 We do, too!

-Over two years ago, I was introduced to a fantastic educational video streaming service called CuriosityStream.
+Several years ago, I was introduced to a fantastic educational video streaming service called CuriosityStream.